todom67/puppet_test_kitchen_stuff/docs/modulesetup.md

     We then specify that we are using inspec and not the default serverspec: `name: inspec`.

   - #### platforms
     This can be any operating system platform you wish.
-Since we are using the Google Compute Platform and our the Kohl's Packer images, we must specify the GCP project name and the image name in the `drivers:` section.
+Since this was developed using the Google Compute Platform and Packer images, we must specify the GCP project name and the image name in the `drivers:` section.

   - #### transport
     We are using the default transport of ssh and need to specify which key to use for logins.
 This should be a key that is in the project metadata, and its associated username.